Parnell Abuse Allegations Hit Buzzsaw: PA Republican Testifies Wife Used Photo of Bruised Child — Who Wasn’t His

 Snell also accused Parnell of yelling at her when she was pregnant to “get an abortion.”
 Asked if that had happened, Parnell said, “Absolutely not.”

-Snell’s allegations against Parnell had begun crumbling Monday during her cross-examination as new context surfaced.
+Snell’s allegations against Parnell began crumbling Monday during her cross-examination as new context surfaced.
 Text messages, for instance, revealed Snell had asked Parnell in 2018, after the alleged child abuse incidents, to watch their children.
 Snell also went on a vacation to Florida with Parnell and their kids right after the first alleged child abuse incident.

 In an unexpected turn of events, Snell was asked if she punished her kids and she admitted to once pinching one of her sons, who was around 12 years old at the time, on the back of the arm after he called her a name.
 During Parnell’s testimony, the Pennsylvania father said, “This incident is very concerning for me.”
 He said his son’s cries of pain after the incident were unusual and that he had “bruises on his arm for weeks” as a result of the pinch.